akensert/autoencoder-chromatogram-enhancement/README.md

 **(2) train.py.** Trains autoencoder on train data (chromatograms in `input/training/*`).
 Takes about 30 minutes with an RTX 2070 GPU.

-**(3) evaluate.py.** Evaluates autoencoder + the other algorithms on test\_white and test\_pink chromatograms (chromatograms in `input/test_white/*` and `input/test_pink/*` respectively).
-Takes about 10 hours to run.
-Reduce time by lowering the number of test examples; i.e. set --N=100 to evaluate on 100 test examples instead of the maximum 10000.
+**(3) evaluate.py.** Evaluates autoencoder + the other denoising methods on test\_white and test\_pink chromatograms (chromatograms in `input/test_white/` and `input/test_pink/` respectively).
+This step may take up to a few hours to run.
+Reduce time by lowering the number of test examples; i.e. set flag `--N=100` to evaluate on 100 test examples instead of the default/maximum of 10000.
 Notice, the hyperparameter values of the denoising methods were obtained via the hyperparameter grid-search (see `hyperparameter_search.py`)

-### Notebooks
-Try out the jupyter notebooks to better understand (e.g. by visualizing) the different steps from above.